nishp1/webtop/README.md

     cd webtop
     npm install && bower install

 Development tasks are run with gulp.
-Run `gulp dev` to bring up a live preview of the webtop.
+Run `gulp dev` to bring up a live preview of the webtop or `gulp` to see all available tasks.

 ## Development Notes